Patient Services

-Diabetic Foot Care
+Diabetic Foot Care & Wound Services

-Podiatrist Providing Diabetic Foot Care
+Expert Diabetic Foot Care in Maryland

 Diabetic Foot Care is essential for those suffering from diabetes.
 More than 16 million Americans have diabetes and of those, between 10 and 15% will develop a diabetic foot ulcer during their lifetime.
 These ulcers are commonly found along the bottom of the foot and come with complications like swelling, infection, reduced mobility, and sometimes even a need for hospitalization.
+Nationwide, diabetes is the leading cause of non traumatic foot amputations.
+But 75% to 85% of foot amputations are preceded by foot ulcers.
+This means if we can intervene early to limit the damage caused by an ulcer, we may be able to delay amputation or prevent it entirely.

-Diabetic Foot Care can Prevent Foot Ulcers
+Diabetic Foot Care Can Prevent Foot Ulcers

 Diabetic foot ulcers are open sores that occur on the foot, primarily on the sole.
 They are often accompanied by seeping, swelling, and infections and they tend to become much worse without treatment.
 Over time, it may become quite difficult to walk due to these wounds.